AlexBrown97/to-do-tech-test/README.md

 ## Design requests

-If you have some time, design has a few things they'd like to see changed before this goes out!
+Design has a few things they'd like to see changed before this goes out!

 - Centre the card vertically on the page
 - Make the TODO heading more prominant, bigger and bolder.